pavithrakarthik/agent-toolkit/typescript/README.md

     {
         messages: [{
             role: "user",
-            content: "Create an PayPal order for $50 for Premium News service."
+            content: "Create an PCC order for $50 for Premium News service."
         }]
     }
 );